3gglord/week-four/notes.md

 - the word "new" increases as time goes on, it is also the most frequent word
 - word "mr" is mentioned often, so mostly writing about men
 - clicking on multiple terms plots those terms on the graph
+- putting `*` at the end of a term searches for variations of the word (ex.
+America* will yeild results for "America", "Americans", and "Americas")
 - used [this video](https://www.youtube.com/watch?v=enjhlnqaXOE) to learn how to embedd html in github
 - [posted my embedded visualizatons here](https://paula-rodrigo.github.io/week-four/)
 - found it difficult to interpret patters when I don't have a specific idea in mind or argument